 Mexico’s antitrust regulator approved the transaction in November.
 AB InBev, which is based in Leuven, Belgium, controls 18 percent of the global beer market.
 Its Bud Light brand is the top selling U.S. beer and Modelo’s Corona is the top import.

 Grupo Modelo, based in Mexico City, ranked fourth in the North American beer market in 2011 with a 5.5 percent share by volume, according to Bloomberg Industries and Euromonitor International.
 AB InBev ranked No. 1 with a 48 percent share of the market, far ahead of No. 2 Molson Coors Brewing Co.
-(TAP), which had 16 percent market share during the same period.
+(TAP:US), which had 16 percent market share during the same period.

 To contact the reporters on this story: Sara Forden in Washington at firstname.lastname@example.org; Brendan Case in Mexico City at email@example.com; Clementine Fletcher in London at firstname.lastname@example.org